-As with other mattresses, testing out hybrids in-person at a brick-and-mortar store is critical for finding the one that best fits your needs and preferences.
+As with other mattresses, testing out hybrids in-person at a brick-and-mortar store is useful for finding the one that best fits your needs and preferences.
 Be sure to compare the feel of different hybrids, and also look at models with different components and composition ratios.
 If buying your mattress online, opt for one with a lengthy sleep trial.
 Most online mattress retailers offer significantly longer sleep trials than the ones you’ll find in-store (e.g. 100 nights vs. only 30 nights).

-Density is used to measure the supportiveness of memory foam and base foam.
+Density is used to measure the supportiveness of memory foam and base foam in hybrid mattresses.
 Density refers to how much compression a mattress can withstand while still providing adequate support for sleepers.
 Density is expressed in pounds per cubic foot, and is used to categorize foams into three grades: low (conventional), medium (HD) and high (HR).

 While density can be used to evaluate supportiveness, indentation load deflection (ILD) is used to gauge the firmness of a mattress.
 ILD refers to the amount of compression needed to make a four-inch indentation on the top surface of a mattress.
 The higher the ILD number, the firmer the mattress — although mattresses may carry an ILD range (rather than a single rating) if the firmness is affected by factors like room temperature.

 Latex and memory foam adhere to different ILD scales.
-Most memory foam mattresses on the market have a comfort layer with an ILD number that falls between 8 and 20; the ILD of latex, on the other hand, can range from 15-16 to 40 or higher.
+Most memory foam comfort layers have an ILD number that falls between 8 and 20; the ILD of latex, on the other hand, can range from 15-16 to 40 or higher.
 Low ILD memory foam and latex will conform very closely to your figure, but the material may also cause a ‘sinking’ feeling that might be uncomfortable.
 Alternatively, a higher ILD means an ultra-firm sleep surface that does not contour as closely (if at all); this can be problematic for people with chronic back or shoulder pain.

 The table below features a breakdown of ILD ratings for memory foam and latex.